 A new evaluation form was created internally with Customer Service and SQM Group.
 The CQA evaluation form has 60 of the possible 100 points based on 3 parts of the customer surveys conducted by SQM to generate the score (30 for call resolution, 15 for Agent Csat, 15 for customer Continue to Use).
 The other 40 points are allocated for the call compliance metrics (broken down as 65% customer focus and 35% organization focus).

 For the first month, we ran the new program alongside the old program, which provided valuable insights into the new program’s effectiveness.
 This also allowed us to determine the new program’s impact, refine the form and guidelines developed, and make any changes without negatively impacting our customers and employees.

-Our 407 ETR training facilitator traveled to SQM to conduct all necessary training for the SQM team of call quality evaluators, furthering our strength in a partnered endeavor.
+Our 407 ETR training facilitator travelled to SQM to conduct all necessary training for the SQM team of call quality evaluators, furthering our strength in a partnered endeavour.
 Ongoing calibration sessions were conducted to ensure consistency in scoring and still continue to take place today.